Advising and Admissions

 Current NYU Students

 If you're working on a PhD and are interested in collaborating or seeking an advisor, contact me.
-If you're working on an undergraduate or master's degree, you are also welcome to get in touch, but I will agree to a research collaboration if you've already taken some coursework in computational linguistics or NLP and done very well.
-If that's you, send me an email with a CV and transcript, and we can set up a meeting.
-I will not be at NYU during summer 2018, and cannot supervise research students during that term.
+If you're working on an undergraduate or master's degree, I will only agree to a research collaboration if you've already taken some coursework in computational linguistics or NLP and done very well.
+If that's you, send me an email with a CV, a transcript, and a very short note about your plans and research interests.

 I'm generally only able to offer funded RA positions to PhD students.
 When funding for other students becomes available I'll generally offer it to students I've already worked with.

 I can advise graduate students in the Department of Linguistics (PhD), the Center for Data Science (MS, PhD), and the Department of Computer Science at Courant (MS, PhD).
 If you're interested, you're welcome to contact me, though get too many inquiries to be able to read and reply to them reliably.
 As above, if you're applying for an MS, I won't commit to supervising you as a research student until after you've taken coursework in NLP at NYU.
 I expect to recruit a new PhD student to start in 2019.